 Take a moment to evaluate your life.
 Are you feeling stuck?
 Ignore it – God says He has great plans for you.
 Are you feeling hopeless?
 Remember, God promises to meet all your needs.
 Maybe you are the opposite – you feel happy, so you assume you are right with God.
 Spend time reading the Bible and make sure it’s actually true!

-My top tip for how to trust God with your feelings?
+My top tip for how to live for God, not your feelings?

 Start a journal.
-This is my favorite way to process and understand my feelings.
+This is my favorite way to process and understand my feelings and inform them with truth.
 For me, sometimes I don’t know what’s bothering me or what lies I’m believing until I write my feelings down.

 Prayer journaling really helps me see the big picture and what to pray/study about.
 I always write down my prayers, as if I’m writing a letter to God.
 Alternatively, you could also write journal entries of your thoughts.